Dell Technologies (NYSE:DELL) Updates Q2 2023 Earnings Guidance

 Dell Technologies (NYSE:DELL – Get Rating) updated its second quarter 2023 earnings guidance on Friday.
-The company provided EPS guidance of $1.55-$1.70 for the period, compared to the consensus EPS estimate of $1.47.
+The company provided earnings per share guidance of $1.55-$1.70 for the period, compared to the consensus earnings per share estimate of $1.47.
 The company issued revenue guidance of $26.10 billion-$27.10 billion, compared to the consensus revenue estimate of $25.60 billion.Dell Technologies also updated its FY 2023 guidance to $6.97- EPS.

-A number of analysts have commented on DELL shares.
-Morgan Stanley decreased their target price on Dell Technologies from $60.00 to $56.00 in a research report on Friday.
-Citigroup cut their target price on shares of Dell Technologies from $70.00 to $65.00 and set a buy rating for the company in a research report on Monday.
-KGI Securities assumed coverage on shares of Dell Technologies in a research report on Tuesday, April 19th.
-They issued a neutral rating on the stock.
-TheStreet downgraded Dell Technologies from a b rating to a c+ rating in a research report on Friday, February 25th.
-Finally, JPMorgan Chase & Co. lowered their target price on Dell Technologies from $68.00 to $60.00 in a report on Wednesday.
-Six analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-Based on data from MarketBeat.com, Dell Technologies currently has a consensus rating of Buy and an average price target of $71.14.
+A number of research analysts recently weighed in on DELL shares.
+Barclays lifted their price objective on shares of Dell Technologies from $53.00 to $54.00 and gave the company an equal weight rating in a research note on Tuesday.
+JPMorgan Chase & Co. decreased their price objective on Dell Technologies from $68.00 to $60.00 in a research note on Wednesday, May 25th.
+Bank of America raised their target price on Dell Technologies from $65.00 to $67.00 and gave the stock a buy rating in a research note on Friday, May 27th.
+Zacks Investment Research upgraded Dell Technologies from a sell rating to a buy rating and set a $57.00 price target on the stock in a research report on Thursday.
+Finally, Evercore ISI raised shares of Dell Technologies from an in-line rating to an outperform rating and set a $60.00 price objective for the company in a research note on Tuesday, March 8th.
+Five investment analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
+According to MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $70.71.

-In related news, insider William F. Scannell sold 124,718 shares of the firm’s stock in a transaction on Thursday, March 24th.
+In related news, CAO Brunilda Rios sold 5,789 shares of the business’s stock in a transaction dated Thursday, April 7th.
+The shares were sold at an average price of $48.00, for a total transaction of $277,872.00.
+Following the transaction, the chief accounting officer now owns 24,954 shares in the company, valued at $1,197,792.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, insider William F. Scannell sold 124,718 shares of the business’s stock in a transaction on Thursday, March 24th.
 The shares were sold at an average price of $53.52, for a total transaction of $6,674,907.36.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, insider Howard D. Elias sold 67,613 shares of the business’s stock in a transaction on Tuesday, March 29th.
-The stock was sold at an average price of $54.67, for a total transaction of $3,696,402.71.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 327,907 shares of company stock worth $17,145,029.
-47.00% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders have sold 327,907 shares of company stock valued at $17,145,029.
+47.30% of the stock is currently owned by company insiders.

-Several institutional investors have recently added to or reduced their stakes in DELL.
-LPL Financial LLC lifted its position in shares of Dell Technologies by 44.6% during the fourth quarter.
-LPL Financial LLC now owns 53,039 shares of the technology company’s stock worth $2,979,000 after purchasing an additional 16,357 shares during the last quarter.
-Cetera Investment Advisers grew its position in shares of Dell Technologies by 25.9% in the 4th quarter.
-Cetera Investment Advisers now owns 7,778 shares of the technology company’s stock worth $437,000 after acquiring an additional 1,598 shares in the last quarter.
-MML Investors Services LLC increased its holdings in shares of Dell Technologies by 13.1% in the 4th quarter.
-MML Investors Services LLC now owns 5,307 shares of the technology company’s stock valued at $298,000 after acquiring an additional 613 shares during the last quarter.
-Synovus Financial Corp raised its position in shares of Dell Technologies by 7.3% during the 4th quarter.
-Synovus Financial Corp now owns 4,225 shares of the technology company’s stock valued at $237,000 after acquiring an additional 288 shares in the last quarter.
-Finally, Stifel Financial Corp lifted its stake in Dell Technologies by 316.8% during the fourth quarter.
-Stifel Financial Corp now owns 65,355 shares of the technology company’s stock worth $3,671,000 after purchasing an additional 49,673 shares during the last quarter.
-Institutional investors own 30.05% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+LPL Financial LLC increased its position in shares of Dell Technologies by 44.6% during the fourth quarter.
+LPL Financial LLC now owns 53,039 shares of the technology company’s stock valued at $2,979,000 after acquiring an additional 16,357 shares in the last quarter.
+Cetera Investment Advisers raised its stake in shares of Dell Technologies by 25.9% in the fourth quarter.
+Cetera Investment Advisers now owns 7,778 shares of the technology company’s stock worth $437,000 after purchasing an additional 1,598 shares during the last quarter.
+MML Investors Services LLC raised its stake in shares of Dell Technologies by 13.1% in the fourth quarter.
+MML Investors Services LLC now owns 5,307 shares of the technology company’s stock worth $298,000 after purchasing an additional 613 shares during the last quarter.
+Synovus Financial Corp boosted its position in shares of Dell Technologies by 7.3% during the fourth quarter.
+Synovus Financial Corp now owns 4,225 shares of the technology company’s stock valued at $237,000 after buying an additional 288 shares during the last quarter.
+Finally, Stifel Financial Corp increased its holdings in Dell Technologies by 316.8% in the 4th quarter.
+Stifel Financial Corp now owns 65,355 shares of the technology company’s stock worth $3,671,000 after buying an additional 49,673 shares in the last quarter.
+30.05% of the stock is owned by institutional investors and hedge funds.

 Dell Technologies Inc designs, develops, manufactures, markets, sells, and supports information technology (IT) solutions, products, and services worldwide.
 The company operates through three segments: Infrastructure Solutions Group (ISG), Client Solutions Group (CSG), and VMware.
 The ISG segment provides traditional and next-generation storage solutions; and rack, blade, tower, and hyperscale servers.